KippAD/portfolio-project-2/README.md

 [Back to contents](#contents)

 ### **To clone the project**
-The repository can be cloned and continued by other developers:
+The repository can be cloned and evolved by other developers:

 1. In the selected repository open the **Code** drop down menu.
 <p  align="center"><img  src="assets/readme-images/clone-1.jpg" alt="Repository main page with settings highlighted" width="75%"></p>

-2. Copy the https url located in the **clone** box.
+2. Copy the https URL located in the **clone** box.
 <p  align="center"><img  src="assets/readme-images/clone-2.jpg" alt="Repository settings tab with pages button highlighted" width="75%"></p>

 3. Open the IDE of preference and paste the url in to a **git clone** command within a **Git Bash** terminal.